RedHatQE/carbon/docs/users/definitions/notifications.rst

  * The list of artifacts that were collected after test execution if any
  * The import result urls of any test artifacts that were imported into a reporting system

+Carbon makes its scenario object avaialble along with the environmental variables to user when designing their own messaging template.
+The key for carbon's scenario object is **scenario**

 Examples
 --------